PPMC-lab/aSyn-fibrils-MD/README.md

 # CALVADOS-fibrils
-MD dynamics simulations of natural peptides and aSyn fibrils using the [CALVADOS model](https://github.com/KULL-Centre/CALVADOS) (Tesei et al., 2021).
+MD simulations of natural peptides and aSyn fibrils using the [CALVADOS model](https://github.com/KULL-Centre/CALVADOS) (Tesei et al., 2021).

+Repository in progress.